rdkal/dev/README.md

 [ ] - refactor out server out of runtimepolling
 [ ] - change to websocket so we can control restarts better [ ] - add backoff and timeout when
+[ ] - add custom exec that user can provide in config
 ```